 - (d) Decisionmaking process.
-(1) The debarring official will provide: - (i) Notice of declinations, proposed debarments, and decisions to the referring activity. - (ii) Notice of proposed debarment to each party being considered for debarment. - (iii) Decision notices to each party after considering information in the administrative record and information and argument submitted by the affected party or parties. - (2) A party proposed for debarment: - (i) Has 30 calendar days after receipt of the notice to respond to the debarring official or the debarment becomes final. - (ii) May request and receive a copy of the administrative record that was the basis for the proposed debarment.
-If information is withheld, the party will be notified and provided the reason. - (iii) May request the opportunity to present information and argument in person to the debarring official.
-The debarring official will schedule an oral presentation within 20 calendar days of receipt of the request, unless a longer period of time is requested by the party.
+(1) The Suspension and Debarment Official will provide: - (i) Notice of declinations, proposed debarments, and decisions to the referring activity. - (ii) Notice of proposed debarment to each party being considered for debarment. - (iii) Decision notices to each party after considering information in the administrative record and information and argument submitted by the affected party or parties. - (2) A party proposed for debarment: - (i) Has 30 calendar days after receipt of the notice to respond to the Suspension and Debarment Official or the debarment becomes final. - (ii) May request and receive a copy of the administrative record that was the basis for the proposed debarment.
+If information is withheld, the party will be notified and provided the reason. - (iii) May request the opportunity to present information and argument in person to the Suspension and Debarment Official.
+The Suspension and Debarment Official will schedule an oral presentation within 20 calendar days of receipt of the request, unless a longer period of time is requested by the party.
 An oral presentation is informal and a transcript usually is not made.
-The party may supplement the oral presentation with written information and arguments. - (iv) May identify to the debarring official material facts in dispute and the bases.
-For an action other than one based on a conviction or civil judgment, a party may request review and a written finding by a fact-finding official. - (3) The debarring official will determine whether there is a genuine dispute of material fact.
-If so, the debarring official refers the matter to a fact-finding official, who will take the following action as appropriate: - (i) Schedule a hearing within 20 calendar days after receipt of a request to resolve disputed facts. - (ii) Grant extensions for good cause. - (iii) Provide notice of scheduled hearing. - (iv) Conduct hearings under rules consistent with FAR 9.406-3(b)(2). - (v) Resolve facts in dispute and provide the debarring official with written findings of fact based on a preponderance of the evidence.
-The fact-finding official provides the written findings of fact (together with a transcription of the proceeding, unless waived) within 20 calendar days after the hearing record closes.
+The party may supplement the oral presentation with written information and arguments. - (iv) May identify to the Suspension and Debarment Official material facts in dispute and the bases.
+For an action other than one based on a conviction or civil judgment, a party may request review and a written finding by a fact-finding official. - (3) Following a review of the record and, if needed, a presentation by the contractor in opposition to the proposed action, the Suspension and Debarment Official will determine whether there is a genuine dispute of material fact.
+If so, the Suspension and Debarment Official will initiate the fact-finding process.
+The fact-finding official will: - (i) Establish a date for a fact-finding proceeding, normally to be held within 45 days of the determination of who will function as the fact-finding official. - (ii) Grant extensions for good cause. - (iii) Provide notice of the scheduled hearing. - (iv) Provide the parties with a schedule for exchange of documents and witness lists. - (v) Develop an official transcript of the fact-finding proceeding. - (vi) Provide the Government's representative and the contractor with an opportunity to present evidence relevant to the facts at issue.
+The contractor may appear in person or through a representative.